kaushal1014/research-paper-template-Athlete-Injuries/docs/research-skills/problem-domains.md

 efficiency and effectiveness of new software engineering techniques created by researchers.
-For instance, a software engineering researcher might develop a new testing technique that prioritizes the test suite for a project implemented in Python, thereby ensuring that the tests most likely to find defects are run earlier in the testing process.
+For instance, a software engineering researcher might develop a new testing technique that prioritizes the test suite for a project implemented in the Python programming language, thereby ensuring that the tests most likely to find defects are run earlier in the testing process.

+After developing this new test suite prioritization technique, a researcher will want to know how well it works for the test suites that developers created for real-world Python programs.
+One way to experimentally assess the effectiveness of the new approach is to run it on the test suites of open-source projects found on GitHub.
+The high-level goal for this project is to characterize these GitHub repositories and determine how suitable they would be for assessing a new software engineering technique.